 In markets or submarkets where costs are more critical, and there is little in the way of benefits of customization for the product make to order is not an option.
 A good example being light bulbs, for instance.
 Here production should be performed before the receipt of the sales order.
 It should also be observed that multiple manufacturing environments are employed for the same category of products.
 For instance, one can either buy a dress shirt from Brooks Brothers in a store, which was produced with a make to stock manufacturing environment, or can provide one’s measurements to a tailor and have the shirt custom made in a make to order manufacturing environment.

 What Goes Unmentioned

-What is often unmentioned is whether the company in question exists in an environment where customers are willing to wait for their items to be produced, or if they expect them to be available when they want them.
+What is often unmentioned is whether the company in question exists in an environment where customers are willing to wait for their items to be produced or if they expect them to be available when they want them.
 Also, what is often left out of discussions related to make-to-order is the increase in cost and the decrease in quality that necessarily follows.
-Companies need to be cost-competitive, so the extra costs associated with make to order are not typically going to be acceptable.
+Companies need to be cost-competitive, so the extra costs associated with making to order are not typically acceptable.

 The Extra Costs of Make to Order for Make to Stock Environments